swaroopg92/penpa-edit/README.md

 #### Composite
 * Ability to use multiple input methods simultaneously.
 * Paint:
-	* Black / dot: Black square drag input and dot
-	* White / circle: White circle drag input and black circle
+	* Black / dot: Left 1 click - Black Square, Left 2 click - dot, Right 1 click - dot, Right 2 click - Black Square, Click and drag for multiple squares or dots
+	* Yin - Yang: Left 1 click - white circle, Left 2 click - black circle, Right 1 click - black circle, Right 2 click - white circle, Click and drag for multiple squares or dots
 	* Shakashaka: Pull the triangle to input, left click for dot
 * Loop:
-	* Line or x: Line and auxiliary x (Castle wall) - Right Click for cross and Left Click for Line.
+	* Line x: Line and auxiliary x (Castle wall) - Right Click for cross and Left Click for Line.
 Right click and drag for multiple crosses in one go.
-	* Line or OX: Line and 〇× in square (Country road)
+	* Line OX: Left 1 click - circle, Left click and drag - Line, Left 2 click - X, Right 1 click - X, Right 2 click - Circle.
+	* Line x<>: This is useful for directed loop puzzles.
+Left click and drag for the loop.
+Right click on edges for auxiliary marks (x, <, >).
+Right click and drag for multiple cross in one go.
+Right click on the center of the cell and drag to place a directed arrow on the edge.
 	* Edge x: Edge and auxiliary cross marks (x) on edges.
 Right click for x.
 Right click and drag for multiple crosses in one go.
 	* Edge IO: Edge, auxiliary x, and inside/outside painted yellow and green. ("Surface Second Color" preference can be used to change green.)
 (Slitherlink, Cave) - Right Click for cross and Left Click for Line
 	* Yajilin: Left mouse click - Black square, Left mouse click drag - green line, Right click - dot in center, cross (x) on edges